MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_NSGs.md

 > For all the resources in this lab, we are using the **East (US)** region.
 Verify with your instructor this is region to use for you class.

-In this exercise, you will complete:
+In this exercise, you will complete the following tasks:

 - Task 1: Create a virtual network with one subnet.
 - Task 2: Create two application security groups.